pgmpost/pgmpost.github.io/_posts/2024-04-19-installing-configuring-ubuntu-20.04.md

 	sudo dpkg -i virtualbox-7.0_7.0.16-162802~Ubuntu~focal_amd64.deb

-If for some reason, the package has unmet dependencies, you can install them using :
+If for some reason the package has unmet dependencies, you can install them using :

 	sudo apt-get install -f